wechirok/renice-cubed-wiki/multiplayer.md

 ## Opening a world to friends

-The modpack includes **e4mc**, which lets you open a singleplayer world to friends without setting up a dedicated server or opening ports.
+With **e4mc**, you can open a singleplayer world to friends without setting up a dedicated server or opening ports.

 To host a temporary world: